-Your employer may make different arrangements with you for commuting expenses that might be incurred, if you receive compensation as a result of having to use a car for business purposes.
+Your employer may make different arrangements with you for commuting expenses that are incurred if you receive compensation as a result of having to use a car for business purposes.

-Care insurance 10.8
+10.8 Health insurance

 Your employer will strive to conclude a collective contract on the most favourable conditions with a health care insurer with which you and your family can take out basic insurance and any supplemental insurance you may desire.